The Guide to Living in Virginia’s Shenandoah Valley

 The History of Virginia’s Shenandoah Valley

-Located on the foothills of Blue Ridge Mountain range, Virginia’s Shenandoah Valley is among the most cherished land region in the United States.
+Located on the foothills of Blue Ridge Mountains along the western edge of Virginia, Virginia’s Shenandoah Valley is among the most cherished geographic regions in the United States.

 Unmatched in natural beauty and architectural heritage, Virginia’s Shenandoah Valley has a rich history dating back to pre-colonial times when Native American tribes inhabited the region.
 European settlers, primarily of German and Scotch-Irish descent, began arriving in Virginia’s Shenandoah Valley in the early 18th century, with the region serving a crucial role in the American Civil War with battles such as the Battle of New Market and the Battle of Cedar Creek taking place on its soil.
 In the 1930s, Shenandoah National Park and the world-famous Skyline Drive were created, establishing the area as a national landmark and treasured landscape for generations to come.